 The proceeds from the Notes have been discounted for the relative fair value of the Note Warrants and Additional Warrants of \$570,325, which was recorded as additional paid-in capital.
 The discount is being amortized over the life of the Notes using the effective interest method.
-As of December 31, 2009, \$187,104 of the discount has been amortized to interest expense.
+For the year ended December 31, 2010, \$55,433 of the discount was amortized to interest expense.

-The Company incurred \$196,353 of deferred financing costs which is being amortized over the life of the Notes using the effective interest method.
+The Company incurred \$196,353 of debt issuance costs which is being amortized over the life of the Notes using the effective interest method.
 The Company issued 20,684 shares of common stock to the placement agent for services in connection with the private placement of the Notes.
 The Company estimated the fair value of the services received to be \$133,000, based on the agreement with the placement agent.
-As of December 31, 2009, \$64,627 of the deferred financing costs has been amortized to interest expense.
+For the year ended December 31, 2010, \$19,293 of the debt issuance costs was amortized to interest expense.